Nabid/Implementation-of-Scheduling-Algorithms/README.md

 Comment: Gantt Chart, Average time

 // Bug :
-	Average time calculation for 2, 3 and 4 has bug.
-I have not updated yet.
+	Average time calculation for topic 2, 3 and 4 has bug.
+It has not been updated.